-- a) Implementation of policies, guidelines, processes and methodology to ensure that operational risk is appropriately identified and managed with effective controls. - b) The three lines of defense model which helps to ensure proper accountability and define the roles and responsibilities for operational risk management. - c) The individual business and functional lines' accountability for the management and control of their respective operational risks. - d) Separation of duties between key functions (e.g. "maker" and "checker" control).
+- a) Implementation of policies, guidelines, processes and methodology to ensure that operational risk is appropriately identified and managed with effective controls. - b) The three lines of defense model defines the roles and responsibilities and ensures proper accountability of each line. - c) The individual business and functional lines' accountability for the management and control of their respective operational risks. - d) Separation of duties between key functions (e.g. "maker" and "checker" control).